Are you a parent considering buying online tutoring for your child?

 I don’t know.
 It depends on what your child already knows, what he doesn’t know, how quickly he picks up the skills with the new approaches I use, and how much he can remember from lesson to lesson.
 Every child is different.

-I work closely with parents to ensure we come up with the best possible outcome for your child.
-If you would like to have assignments for your child can do at home, I can supply them.
+I work closely with parents to ensure we come up with the best possible outcome for your child, as quickly as possible.

 When can we begin?